Ever got stuck wondering about the best content form to boost SEO and search visibility between long form and short form Content?

-I’ve been asked this question a lot of times and what most bloggers usually expect is to tell them to go for the longer blog posts or the short ones right away.
+I’ve been asked this question a lot of times and what most content creators usually expect me to say is to tell them to go for the longer blog posts or the short ones right away.

-Firstly, a long form content is a post between 2000 words and above while a short form content is an article between 500-1500 words.
+Firstly, a long form content is considered to be a post between 2000 words and above while a short form content is an article between 500-1000 or 1500words.

 Both a short and long blog post can be very useful for your blog and your users.